Will Hurd’s retirement could be an omen for GOP

 Atlantic: “It’s bad enough for House Republicans that eight of their members have already decided to call it quits after next year, that six have announced their retirements in the last two weeks alone, and that those fleeing Congress include two of the party’s 13 women lawmakers, its chief of candidate recruitment, and the GOP’s sole African American representative in the House, Will Hurd of Texas.
 What’s even worse for the party’s diminished ranks, however, is that this modest wave of departures may only be a harbinger of a broader exodus to come. … No retirement has stung more than that of Hurd, a former CIA officer who shocked the party last night when he announced that he would not seek reelection in 2020 and would instead ‘pursue opportunities outside the halls of Congress to solve problems at the nexus between technology and national security.’
 Hurd made no mention of Trump, nor of the president’s recent spate of racist tweets, but he noted that he is the only African American member of the Republican conference and represents a border district that is 71 percent Latino.”

-Hurd’s exit could shift the district - Roll Call: “It didn’t take long for National Republican Campaign Committee Chairman Tom Emmer to weigh in, arguing that the district favors Republicans and that the party ‘will fight tooth and nail’ to keep it.
+Starting with his district - Roll Call: “It didn’t take long for National Republican Campaign Committee Chairman Tom Emmer to weigh in, arguing that the district favors Republicans and that the party ‘will fight tooth and nail’ to keep it.
 But the fundamentals of this district tell a different story.
 Hurd won reelection by less than 1,000 votes in 2018 and by about 3,000 in 2016.
 And as Inside Elections contributor Ryan Matsumoto pointed out, Democratic Senate candidate Beto O’Rourke carried the 23rd District in his 2018 loss to Sen. Ted Cruz.
 The demographics of the district also favor Democrats.
 Less than a quarter of the district is non-Hispanic white, and 40 percent of the non-Hispanic white population has a bachelor’s degree or higher.
 And while it’s possible that a Democratic primary heats up now that the seat is open, Democrats are ready with Gina Ortiz Jones, who nearly toppled Hurd last year and already raised $588,000 through June for what, until tonight, appeared to be a rematch contest.”

 Where does this leave House Dems? - Atlantic: “After Democrats last recaptured the House majority in 2006, more than 20 GOP lawmakers retired outright rather than seek reelection in 2008, helping Democrats expand their majority in the presidential-election year.
 A similar scenario could occur next year. … Democrats will have their share of retirements, too.
 A pair of members—Representatives Jose Serrano of New York and Dave Loebsack of Iowa—have already disclosed their intentions not to seek another term.
 And the party’s campaign arm has had its own turmoil: A group of top staffers at the Democratic Congressional Campaign Committee resigned on Monday after lawmakers criticized the organization’s lack of diversity in hiring.
 But the Democrats’ staffing struggle pales in comparison to the GOP’s dearth of diverse candidates and office-holders.
 And for the second consecutive election, a slew of key departures is likely to leave Republicans at an electoral disadvantage.”